Our Guide to the Order of Adjectives in English, Based on Adjective Type (with Examples)

 One exception here that you may notice is the word “big,” which often comes before an opinion/value word.
 For example, “the big bad wolf” is a character in the story “The Three Little Pigs.”

-The adjectives placed next in line give information about the temperature, if necessary.
-Cold, cool, freezing, warm or hot can describe temperature.
+The adjectives placed next in line give information about the temperature, if necessary:

 A wonderful little cold chair

 Age doesn’t have to be a number.
-Age can also be communicated with words that explain the time period or era the noun lived in or was created in.
-Adjectives used here could be new, young, antique and prehistoric.
+Age can also be communicated with words that explain the time period or era the noun was created in or lived in.
+Adjectives used here could be:

 A wonderful little cold antique chair

-Next in line are the adjectives that describe shape.
-Angular, round and square are some of the words you could use to communicate the shape the noun looks like.
+Next in line are the adjectives that describe the shape.
+Some of the words you could use to communicate the shape the noun looks like could be:

 A wonderful little cold antique square chair